SteveWyntontje/disk-thrash/README.md

 disk-thrash --parent-dir /path/to/parent/directory
 ```

-The default buffer size is 100 MB
+The default buffer size is 100 MiB
 To specify a different buffer size for the temporary files:

 ```